-The 2016 Subaru Forester pulls in a lot of northern buyers thanks to its standard all-wheel drive, but what catches our eye is the compact SUV's available XT high performance trim level.
+The refreshed 2017 Subaru Forester pulls in a lot of northern buyers thanks to its standard all-wheel drive, but what catches our eye is the compact SUV's available XT high performance trim level.
 The Subaru Forester XT boasts a 2.0-liter turbocharged four-cylinder engine that pushes out 250 horsepower and 258 lb-ft of torque.
-A continuously variable automatic transmission is the only available gearbox with this mill, and it offers the choice of either Sport or Sport # modes.
-These deliver six and eight virtual gear ratios, respectively, and are accessible through steering wheel-mounted paddles.
+A continuously variable automatic transmission is the only available gearbox with this mill.
 A tighter suspension system is also on tap in the Forester XT.
 The Forester also provides comfortable accommodations and some of the best cargo capacity in the class.
-For 2016, Subaru has added new safety features and a new touch-screen sound system, but the Forester remains an affordable, efficient vehicle.
+For 2017, Subaru has updated its EyeSight package of active safety features, but the Forester remains an affordable, efficient vehicle.

-The 2016 Acura RDX is a well-rounded compact SUV that might not be as well known as many of it premium competitors, but where it stands out is in the standard features department, as the vehicle comes with items like genuine leather seating, a sunroof, power seats, and internet radio.
-You typically have to pay more to sample this kind of living in other premium rides.
+The 2017 Acura RDX is a well-rounded compact SUV that might not be as well known as many of its premium competitors, but where it stands out is in the standard features department, as the vehicle comes with items like genuine leather seating, a sunroof, power seats, and internet radio.
 If you want to go the options route, then we like the RDX's space-age climate control system that comes with the Technology package, a feature that actually uses GPS satellites to track the position of the sun relative to the SUV and adjusts the heating and cooling of the vehicle accordingly.
-The 2016 Acura RDX is powered by a 3.5-liter V-6 engine that produces 279 horsepower and 252 lb-ft of torque, paired to a nine-speed automatic transmission.
+The 2017 Acura RDX is powered by a 3.5-liter V6 engine that produces 279 horsepower and 252 lb-ft of torque, paired to a 9-speed automatic transmission.

 5) 2016 Toyota RAV4

 The 2016 Toyota RAV4 is the dependable friend that absolute everyone needs to have in their life, someone who can baby-sit from time to time, help you move, and never lets you down in a moment of crisis.
 Sure, the Toyota might not be exciting, but we like that about the RAV4.
-Its stodgy reliability, immense practicality (73.3 cubic feet of total cargo room, five-passenger seating) and conservative, yet attractive styling are strong points in its favor.
-The RAV4 won't get your pulse racing during the commute home from work, but it's also never going to embarrass you by showing up at your wedding in a tuxedo t-shirt.
+Its stodgy reliability, immense practicality (73.3 cubic feet of total cargo room, 5-passenger seating) and conservative, yet attractive styling are strong points in its favor.
 For the 2016 model year, Toyota has treated the RAV4 to interior and exterior styling updates, and have added a hybrid model to the lineup.